Fithos/tgp/README.md

     * the nested task has not been submitted
     * the nested task is created and executed by the same thread

-To perform tasks aggregation on a task trace, enter the *postprocessing/* and enter the following command:
+To perform tasks aggregation on a task trace, enter the *postprocessing/* folder and type the following command:

 ```
-./aggregation.py -t <path to tasks trace> [-o <path to aggregated tasks trace>]
+./aggregation.py -t <path to task trace> [-o <path to aggregated task trace (output)>]
 ```

-The script creates a new trace (named *aggregated-tasks.csv* by default) containing the aggregated tasks.
+The script creates a new trace, called *aggregated task trace* (named *aggregated-tasks.csv* by default) containing the aggregated tasks.

-The directory *postprocessing/tests-aggregation/* contains several test traces for the aggregation tool: documentation on them can be found at *postprocessing/tests-aggregation/documentation.txt*.
+The directory *postprocessing/tests-aggregation/* contains several test traces for the aggregation tool: documentation on them can be found in *postprocessing/tests-aggregation/documentation.txt*.

 As an example, running the script with test *test_valid_chain.csv* as following: